Guardian Angel (album): Release

 Guardian Angel was the group's first album to be released on LP and CD simultaneously and only the group's second CD release.
-It had the distinction of being the group's only 1980s album to contain mostly original material, except for one track.
+It had the distinction of being the group's only 1980s album to contain mostly original material, except for "I Will Return".
 The album and its single, "On A Night Like This" were not promoted strongly by Polydor and the album failed in commercial terms, spending one week at number 98 in the UK album chart.
 Only two tracks from this album became part of The Shadows' live repertoire, during the January to March 1985 "down-under" tour in Australia and New Zealand; the two tracks being "How Do I Love Thee" and "Hammerhead".

 The album was reissued on CD in December 1998 on the now defunct See for Miles Records label and added eight tracks, two of which had never been issued on CD before.